 5. Encrypted SMTP.

-When connecting to SMTP server using standard port 25, it uses plaintext transmission, and the whole process of sending mail may be eavesdropped.
-To send email safer, you can encrypt SMTP sessions, which is essential to create an SSL secure connection before sending mail using the SMTP protocol.
+- To send email safer, you can encrypt SMTP sessions, which is essential to create an SSL secure connection before sending mail using the SMTP protocol.

 # define smtp server domain and port number. smtp_server = 'smtp.yahoo.com' smtp_port = 989 # create smtp server object. server = smtplib.SMTP(smtp_server, smtp_port) # use ssl protocol to secure the smtp session connection, all the data transferred by the session will be secured. server.starttls() # send the email as normal. server.set_debuglevel(1)